Where to have tea in Victoria

 Teas are served at a tea tasting at Silk Tea.
 Do not forget to ask about chocolate tea with the chocolate tea.
 As incredible as it sounds, this combination melts on the tongue and tastes amazing.
 You learn how to drink tea in China and learn little things that make tea even more delicious.
 Anyone who wants can indulge in Silk Road at the spa.
 Organic oils and aromatherapy included.

-For a tea sample or a spa treatment, you should also book under the phone number: 250 704 2688 (2).
-Silk Road is located in 1624 Government St. Victoria, BC.
+For a tea tasting or a spa treatment, you should also make a reservation by calling: 250 704 2688 (2).
+Silk Road is located at 1624 Government St. Victoria, BC.

 Excursions and tours in and around Victoria * get your guide